Actipro/Avalonia-Controls/Documentation/topics/bars/controls/gallery.md

 An [IPreviewableCommand](xref:@ActiproUIRoot.Input.IPreviewableCommand) interface is defined in the Shared Library that allows special `ICommand` implementations to support live preview features.
 A section below describes how to implement live preview.

-The [PopupOpeningCommand](xref:@ActiproUIRoot.Controls.Bars.Primitives.BarMenuGalleryHostBase.PopupOpeningCommand) command, if assigned, is executed prior to the popup opening.
+The [RibbonGallery](xref:@ActiproUIRoot.Controls.Bars.RibbonGallery).[PopupOpeningCommand](xref:@ActiproUIRoot.Controls.Bars.Primitives.BarMenuGalleryHostBase.PopupOpeningCommand) command, if assigned, is executed prior to the popup opening.
 This command can be handled in a view model, allowing for a MVVM way to update the items on the popup prior to display.

+The [RibbonGallery](xref:@ActiproUIRoot.Controls.Bars.RibbonGallery).[PopupClosedCommand](xref:@ActiproUIRoot.Controls.Bars.Primitives.BarMenuGalleryHostBase.PopupClosedCommand) command, if assigned, is executed after the popup closes.
+The [BarGalleryViewModel.PopupClosedCommand](xref:@ActiproUIRoot.Controls.Bars.Mvvm.BarGalleryViewModel.PopupClosedCommand) property exposes this capability in the MVVM Library.

 A [RibbonGallery](xref:@ActiproUIRoot.Controls.Bars.RibbonGallery).`SelectionChanged` and [BarMenuGallery](xref:@ActiproUIRoot.Controls.Bars.BarMenuGallery).`SelectionChanged` event is raised when the gallery's selection changes.